vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     the `owned_by_caller` state) or a CMH handle (for a CMH pointing to an MBO in the `owned_by_callee` state).

+    If the message is too large to fit into the buffer passed to the syscall, the syscall returns the size of the message.
+This allows the process to allocate a larger buffer and call the syscall again.

 *   `zx_mbo_write(mbo_or_cmh, data, handles)`: Writes an MBO.
 This replaces the MBO's existing contents.
 (Operations for partial/incremental writes will be defined later.)
 This takes